simplex-chat/simplex-chat/docs/guide/app-settings.md

 ## Developer tools

-This page has options that normally are only needed for app developers and can be used to debug the app in case something is not working.
+This page offers features for app developers to troubleshoot issues.

 ### Chat console